 Part of what made the traditional approach the “right” approach was perspective.

 What organizations knew and were capable of observing about personnel was limited to the technology of the past and the learning culture it produced.
 Namely, that instruction was the proper way to cultivate competence.
 Employees worked more effectively when they possessed a certain base of learned knowledge from which they could draw.
 This generally translated to memorizing large volumes of material before performing the relevant tasks.

 Needless to say, evaluating individual competence under this approach boiled down to speculation at best, even given the most refined examination methods.

 This approach is now outdated because today’s workforce operates on a completely different learning model.
 Millennials grew up with easy access to virtually unlimited information and are self-guided learners.
 They are accustomed to using engaging and immersive learning tools that take them to the information they need, rather than exposing them to volumes of generic information which they do not need at that moment.

 Moreover, the incoming generation appears to be “bottom-up” learners, preferring to vet information and more likely to challenge things they disagree with.

 Placing groups of these new entrants in a resonating chamber and expecting them to revert to old-fashioned methods of absorption and retention reflects a dilapidated view of both the workforce and the market.
 Emerging cognitive models suggest that challenging assignments account for the bulk of how lessons are learned.
 Coursework and training account for only a small fraction of the overall learning process.

 WalkMe’s success stories prove this to be true, warranting a reconsideration of what constitutes “training.”
-As the future state of markets and business practices become less and less predictable, the ability to adapt becomes more and more important.
+As the future state of markets and business practices become less and less predictable, the ability to evolve your employee onboarding process becomes more and more important.